ssl/ezXSS/readme.md

 # ezXSS

-ezXSS is the swiss army knife for penetration testers and bug bounty hunters to test (blind) Cross Site Scripting.
+ezXSS is an easy way for penetration testers and bug bounty hunters to test (blind) Cross Site Scripting.

 ## Features
 * The following information can be collected on a vulnerable page: